intel-agency/accp-romeo18/.workflow/DOCKERIZATION_PLAN.md

 # Dockerization Plan for Dynamic Workflow Agents

 ## Executive Summary
-This plan outlines the approach to containerize the ai-new-app-template workflow agents, enabling them to run as isolated, automated agents in Docker containers directly through the hardened `.workflow/prompt.sh` runner.
+This plan outlines the approach to containerize the accp-romeo18 workflow agents, enabling them to run as isolated, automated agents in Docker containers directly through the hardened `.workflow/prompt.sh` runner.

 ## Current State Analysis